DaveCaulfield/liquid-boards/README.md

 - The checkout page allows the user to fill out their name and address details.
 - The site allows for a signed in user to save these details which improves the user experience.
 - An order summary is displayed with product and price information.
-- A Payment field takes the the users credit card details.
+- A Payment field allows the user to input credit card details.

 ### Thank you page